 RVI Gold Analysis & Relative Vigor Index Signals

-The Relative Vigor Index combines the older concepts of analysis with modernized digital trade signal processing theories and filters to create a practical and useful technical indicator.
+The Relative Vigor Index blends classic analysis with modern digital trade signal processing and filters, making it a practical technical indicator.

-The basic principle behind it is simple -
+The fundamental concept behind it is straightforward -

 - Gold Prices tend to close higher than they open in up-trending markets and